 Manufacturers are creating value through operational effectiveness and product innovation by:

-- Utilizing machine learning to offer insight into end-to-end processes, optimizing supply chains, and continuously monitoring production activity in real-time.
+- Utilizing machine learning to offer insight into end-to-end processes, optimizing supply chain digital transformation, and continuously monitoring production activity in real-time.

 - Integrating their manufacturing network with tools such as ERP, PIM, eProcurement, eCommerce, and CRM for deeper bonds with customers.